mintty/mintty/wiki/Tips.md

 LC_CTYPE=zh_SG.utf8 mintty &
 ```

-If the locale is select via the Locale setting, however, it is necessary
+If the locale is selected via the Locale setting, however, it is necessary
 to choose an ambiguous-wide font in addition (CJK font), or mintty will
 enforce the ambiguous-narrow mode of rendering by appending the
 “@cjknarrow” locale modifier: